Sustainable Procurement Tools

 This is where a buyer should think about whether award criteria and / or conditions related to the performance of a relevant contract or framework agreement should include considerations to enable the better performance of the equality duty.
 The results of EQIA should help with this.
 Any equality related award criteria and / or contract conditions should be included within the specification, and appropriate weightings applied.

-Although the specific duty of the Equality Act 2010 outlined above applies to contracts or framework agreements covered by the Public Contracts (Scotland) Regulations 2015, i.e. procurements with a value above the EU thresholds, this should not prevent a buyer from including equality related award criteria and / or contract conditions in lower value contracts where it is relevant and proportionate to do so.
+Although the specific duty of the Equality Act 2010 outlined above applies to contracts or framework agreements covered by the Public Contracts (Scotland) Regulations 2015, i.e. procurements with a value above the procurement threshold values, this should not prevent a buyer from including equality related award criteria and / or contract conditions in lower value contracts where it is relevant and proportionate to do so.

 For example, the specification could describe the focus of the contracting authority’s equality and diversity priorities and how it promotes these within its own organisation, and through its contracts.
 This would alert bidders to the authority’s commitment to promoting equality and diversity.